Gabbo240900/758151/README.md

 We finally decided to plot the loss function to identify any conceptual errors.

 We decided to use our most accurate model to infer about some features that could potentially indicate if a NEO is hazardous.
+For this reason we set the Random Forest treshold to 0.4 in order to have more false positives than false negatives because in this case we prefer to capture false positives given the importance of the event.

 ### Experimental Design